-Most relevant issues worth recording in a care record would include
+Most relevant issues worth recording in a care record/OST care card would include

-- missed doses. - changes in the patient's presentation (e.g. intoxication, withdrawal, use of additional illicit drugs). - overdose awareness advice and naloxone provision; - communications with the key worker, prescriber, hospital staff, and other professionals that are legitimately involved in the patient's care, as well - advice and equipment provided (e.g. safe storage and disposal of medicines, harm reduction, smoking cessation as in service aim).
+- missed doses, - changes in the patient's presentation (e.g. intoxication, withdrawal, use of additional illicit drugs), - overdose awareness advice and naloxone provision; - communications with the key worker, prescriber, hospital staff, and other professionals that are legitimately involved in the patient's care, as well as - advice and equipment provided (e.g. safe storage and disposal of medicines, harm reduction, smoking cessation as in service aim). - changes to supervision arrangements as agreed by the prescriber

 These records should help document the care provided for the patient, coordination of staff within the community pharmacy (such as locum and regular pharmacists) and provide an audit trail when actual practice is reviewed.
-They can be kept on the pharmaceutical care record system used by most community pharmacies or on a paper based system.
+They can be kept on the pharmaceutical care record system used by most community pharmacies or on a paper based system e.g OST care cards (please contact Forth Valley Alcohol & Drug Partnership Tel: 01786-454787 or email FV-UHB.FVADP@nhs.scot for more.
+Please check the Forth Valley Community